SoftUni-Internal/interactive-content/EN/06-Forms/01-Forms-Overview.md

 There are two ways to handle forms in React:

 - Controlled components
-  - This is the most used way to handle forms
+  * this is the most used way to handle forms

 - Uncontrolled components
-  - Helpful in some specific cases
+  * helpful in some specific cases

 [/slide]